 While there are certain limitations to the amount lenders can charge you in a short timeframe, these loans are still bad for your credit report.

 When a lender sees you have applied for a payday loan, it sends the message you are desperate for money.
-Much like withdrawing cash on a credit card, it indicates that you can’t subsist on income alone.
+Much like withdrawing cash on a credit card, it indicates that you can’t live on your income alone.

 You’re shopping for a new outfit on a clothing website, and go to the payment screen.
 Once there, the checkout offers you a choice: Pay the balance in full now, or pay the balance in instalments over a set period of time.
 Wow, you might think.
 I can wear this outfit to next week’s party and not have to worry about paying for drinks!